davidwyly/rxn/README.md

 ##### Please note: Rxn is currently under active development and is still considered *early* alpha

+> **Project status:** this repository is a learning-oriented / hobby
+> framework.
+It targets PHP 8.1+, the Docker stack uses PHP 8.3-fpm,
+> and the ORM query builder is still a work in progress.
+Several
+> features listed below as `[X]` are partially implemented or have
+> known gaps — see the checklist for the actual state.

 Rxn (the abbreviation for 'reaction') is a framework designed to cut out the complexity and clutter of PHP-generated views -- offloading views to whatever frontend that suits your fancy.

 The philosophy behind Rxn is simple: **strict backend / frontend decoupling**.